-Name of Applicant/Comp any
+Name of Applicant/Company

 My name is I am (Title) of

-(Applicant).
-My personal knowled dge of the facts
+(/ Applicant).
+My personal kno [,] wledge of the facts

-stated herein has been deri ved from my employment with 0
+stated herein has been derived / / -

 (Applicant).
 I affirm that

-[Name of Applicant]:
+[Na ime of Applicant]:

 • agrees to comply with all federal and state statutes, rules, and regulations, (state whether application is for Section 1013 Registration, Transfer, Merger, etc.) and state contractual rules and regulations, if granted the request as stated in this application; and